The Pursuit of Love: Plot summary

-The narrator is Fanny, whose mother (called the "Bolter" for her habit of serial monogamy) and father have left her to be brought up by her aunt Emily and the valetudinarian Davey, whom Emily marries early in the novel.
+The narrator is Fanny, whose mother (called the "Bolter" for her habit of leaving lovers or husbands) and father have left her to be brought up by her aunt Emily and the valetudinarian Davey, whom Emily marries early in the novel.
 Fanny also spends holidays with her uncle, Matthew Radlett, her aunt, Sadie and numerous cousins at Alconleigh.
 Linda, the second Radlett daughter, is Fanny's best friend and the main character of the novel.
 The early chapters recount the Radlett children's bizarre upbringing, including their contrasting obsessions with hunting and preventing cruelty to animals, and the activities of their secret society, the "Hons".
 The Radlett daughters receive little in the way of formal education, and as Linda grows older she is increasingly consumed by a desire for romantic love and marriage.

 Louisa, the eldest Radlett child, makes her début and quickly becomes engaged to John Fort William, a Scottish peer more than twenty years her senior.
 Linda finds Lord Fort William an unromantic choice of husband, but is deeply jealous that Louisa is getting married.
 Linda becomes bored and depressed, awaiting her own coming-out party.
 During this time she makes friends with Lord Merlin, a neighbouring landlord who is a wealthy, charming aesthete with many fashionable friends.
 Merlin brings Tony Kroesig, heir to a wealthy banking family, as a last-minute guest to Linda's coming-out ball.
 Linda falls in love with Tony, but their relationship is rocky from the start.
 Linda's father Matthew disapproves of Tony's German ancestry (he believes that all foreigners are fiends) and is furious when Linda and Fanny sneak away to Oxford to have luncheon with Tony.
 Linda and Tony eventually marry despite the strong disapproval of their families.

 Linda very quickly realises that she has made a serious mistake, but she keeps up a pretence of having a happy marriage.
 Linda and Tony have one child, Moira, to whom Linda takes an instant dislike.
 Linda almost dies during Moira's birth, and her doctors strongly advise her to have no more children.
 Moira is soon abandoned to the care of her paternal grandparents.
 During this time, Fanny marries a young man called Alfred and begins a family of her own; she therefore sees Linda less frequently.